-Each track is lap-based and consists of turns of varying degrees, as well as hills and hollows which slow down or speed up the car passing through them.
-Each turn is indicated by a chain of road-side signs, and the difficulty of the turn is reflected by the number and density of these signs.
-Lotus Esprit Turbo Challenge was well received by the gaming press, which praised its feeling of speed, technical quality and two-player gameplay.
-The game in all its versions was rated around 80-90%.
-It was the only title in the series that was released for an 8-bit platform - the later ones were 16-bit only.
+STORY / GAMEPLAY In Lotus Esprit Turbo Challenge you drive a (what else) magnificent Lotus Esprit sports car and race against other Lotus drivers.
+Each track is lap based and consists of straights, curves and turns of varying degrees as well as hills and hollows that can slow down or speed up the car.
+Each turn is indicated by a chain of road-side signposts while its difficulty of each turn is reflected by the number of the signposts.
+Unfortunately, the game window is far too small and takes up just half of the in-game screen!
+This sometimes may frustrate you since you just can't see the track (especially when ascending)!
+Nevertheless, Lotus Esprit Turbo Challenge was well received by gaming press of the time that praised its quality and 2-players versus mode.
+All of its versions have been rated around 80-90%.
+It's also the only title in the series that was released for an 8bit machine as the ones that followed were on 16bit machines only.

 CPU: ZiLOG Z80 4MHZ MEMORY: 64 KB or 128 KB of RAM depending on the model (capable of being expanded to 512k using memory extension boards) GRAPHICS: Motorola 6845 address generator, Mode 0: 160x200 / 16 colors, Mode 1: 320x200 / 4 colors, Mode 2: 640x200 / 2 colors, A colour palette of 27 colors was supported SOUND: The CPC used the General Instrument AY-3-8912 sound chip, providing 3 channels Mono Sound (via internal speaker) but capable to offer Stereo Sound provided through a 3.5 mm headphones jack (with pretty impressive outcome!).
 Also, it is possible to play back digital sound samples at a resolution of approximately 5bit.
 This technique is very processor-intensive though.